 A stress ball is a small, malleable ball that (usually) fits comfortably in the palm of a hand.
 The whole idea is to squeeze the stress ball to relieve stress.
 Probably didn’t need to put that explanation in there, but we’re not judging if you didn’t pick up on that.

-Emotional stress can be relieved by tightly squeezing the stress ball, and it can also be used to relieve pain or discomfort from repetitive movements (like typing on a keyboard all day).
-Stress balls are popular promotional items for corporate branding because of their low cost and incredible customization options.
-These tension relievers come in a variety of different styles, colors, fabrics, and shapes.
+Emotional stress can be relieved by tightly squeezing a stress ball; a stress ball can also be used to relieve pain or discomfort from repetitive movements (like typing on a keyboard all day).
+Part of the reason that stress balls are popular promotional items is because they are pretty inexpensive to make but will still offer a load of customization options.

 Everyone loves stress balls, but have you ever wondered how they are made?

-Believe it or not, squeezies can be customized to your exact specifications if needed; many companies have designed them to look like company mascots or department heads!
+Believe it or not, stress relievers can be customized to your exact specifications if needed.
+Many companies have designed their own stress balls to look like company mascots or department heads!
 Stress relievers can even be made to emit a pleasing scent like lilac or peppermint when they are handled.
 Some stress balls are not even balls at all; they are available in the shape of an animal, a cartoon character, or something equally eye-catching.

-How are Stress Balls Made?
+Homemade Stress Balls

 Polyurethane stress balls are the most durable ones you can buy, and it’s not very practical to try to imprint 100 homemade stress balls.
 However, making a stress ball out of everyday household items is pretty easy.

 Typical homemade stress balls are made from rubber balloons filled with safe household fillers like cornstarch or flour, and some people even prefer to make them from all-organic fillers like rice, beans, or grains.
 Again, professionally-made stress balls are better suited for businesses looking to create more brand awareness for their company, but homemade ones can make for a fun craft at home when it’s time to get the kids away from social media or the television.